Section 2: CO Approvals

 - Changes to the contract dates tied to Incentives/Disincentives, Liquidated Damages (LDs), or Milestones due to extraordinary circumstances

-- Changes beyond the previously authorized scope of work or changes that require work beyond the project's boundaries (limits) which may require addtional environmental review or clearance.
+- Changes beyond the previously authorized scope of work or changes that require work beyond the project's boundaries (limits) which may require additional environmental review or clearance.
 These changes may also require a Public Interest Finding(PIF)

 - Minor